msys2/msys2.github.io/docs/index.md

     (4/6) upgrading msys2-runtime        100%
     (5/6) upgrading pacman-mirrors       100%
     (6/6) upgrading pacman               100%
     :: To complete this update all MSYS2 processes including this terminal will be closed.
-Confirm to proceed [Y/n] Y
+Confirm to proceed [Y/n]
     ```

 6. Run "MSYS2 MSYS" from Start menu.
 Update the rest of the base packages with `pacman -Su`: